riboviz/riboviz/docs/prep-riboviz-running.md

 ## Capturing commands submitted to bash

-When run in `--dry-run` mode or live, `prep_riboviz.py` logs the commands it submits to bash to execute local scripts and third-party tools.
+When run in `--dry-run` mode or live, `prep_riboviz` logs the commands it submits to bash to execute local scripts and third-party tools.
 These are logged into a bash script (`cmd_file`).
 This script can be used for debugging.
-However it can also be run as-is and the effect is the same as running, or rerunning, `prep_riboviz.py`.
+However it can also be run as-is and the effect is the same as running, or rerunning, `prep_riboviz`.

 For example, if `cmd_file` had value `run_riboviz.sh` then the script can be run as follows: